gortee/PKS-Lab/docker/README.md

 # Docker-Lab
 In this lab you will learn some basic commands of Docker to help you understand how to operate Docker as a building block of Kubernetes.
 IP addresses in this tutorial will change in your environment and you may have to put your correct IP address into the commands for them to work.

 Start by opening putty and logging into the the cli-vm.
+Use `root` user.
+There is no password.

 Let's clone a repository that will contain all the code for your labs